lnemsick-simp/pupmod-simp-libkv/Design.md

 * The interface must support the use of one or more backends.

-  * Each function must allow the user to optionally specify the backend to use and its configuration options.
+  * Each function must allow the user to optionally specify the backend to use and its configuration options at runtime.
-  * When the backend information is not specified, each function must look up the information in Hieradata.
+  * When the backend information is not specified, each function must look up the information in Hieradata at runtime.

-* The backend-interface code (aka plugin) for each backend must support all the operations in this interface.
+* The plugin for each backend must support all the operations in this interface.

   * Writing Puppet code is difficult otherwise!
-  * Mapping of the interface to the actual backend is up to the discretion of the plugin.
+  * Mapping of the interface to the actual backend operations is up to the discretion of the plugin.

 * The interface must automatically prepend the Puppet environment to each key, by default, but provide a mechanism to disable this operation via libkv